A Brief History of the Centre for Inquiry Canada

 The Humanist Association of Toronto and the Humanist Association of Canada had been making frequent trips to Center For Inquiry in Amherst, New York for many years.
 These organizations were deeply appreciative of the work being done by Paul Kurtz and other secular colleagues in the US.
 Don Cullen, Ron Burns, Jim Cranwell and George Baker had been laying the essential foundation for a Canadian affiliate of this (relatively) new movement growing in the United States. (view Recollections of the Founding of CFI Canada).

 In the autumn of 2004 at Trinity College, an Anglican-affiliated institution within the University of Toronto, a small Atheist Society began under the leadership of undergraduate student Jennie Fiddes.
 It was a fun group, dedicated to informal debate and discussion.
-In January 2005 another U of T student, Justin Trottier, joined the group, and the group began to rebrand itself as a university-wide organization with a larger educational and outreach mandate.
-In the summer of 2005, U of T’s Atheist Society became the University of Toronto Secular Alliance.
+In January 2005 the group began to rebrand itself as a university-wide organization with a larger educational and outreach mandate becoming the University of Toronto Secular Alliance.

 The UTSA’s initial event – a film screening of the provocative movie The God Who Wasn’t There, followed by a discussion with the filmmaker and religious leaders – would define a movement that squarely took on controversial topics, while still managing to foster relationships with communities beyond itself.